Adricarpin/SageMaker-Pipelines/README.md

 :ledger:NOTE: In our project, we will pass a ```SKLearnProcessor``` instance for the preprocessing step, and a ```ScriptProcessor``` for the evaluation step.
 For the ```ScriptProcessor``` we will pass a XGBoost image provided by SageMaker.

 For more information about this topic you can go [here](https://docs.aws.amazon.com/sagemaker/latest/dg/processing-job.html).
-If something is missing, don't worry, Once you go through the hands-on section everything will be more clear.
+If something is missing, don't worry, Once you go through the hands-on section everything will become clearer.

 ## The TrainingStep class

-For the training step we will use the ```TrainingStep``` class (see the documentation [here](https://aws-step-functions-data-science-sdk.readthedocs.io/en/stable/sagemaker.html)).
+For the training step we will use the ```TrainingStep``` class (you can see the documentation [here](https://aws-step-functions-data-science-sdk.readthedocs.io/en/stable/sagemaker.html)).
 When specifying a ```TrainingStep``` class, you have to pass an estimator.

 There are 3 ways to build an estimator:

-1. **Use a Build-in algorithms**: you can import an image of an estimator from the SageMaker repository.
+1. **Use Build-in algorithms**: you can import an image of an estimator from the SageMaker repository.

 2. **Use script mode in a supported framework**: you can build your own algorithm in a Python script, and use a framework that supports it.
 This allows more flexibility than the build-in algorithms.